With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 What is the Jersey Devil?
 Why is it here?
 Where did it come from and what danger does it pose to people?
 These are questions that have gone unanswered for nearly three hundred years.

 My first experience with the Jersey Devil story came as a teenager when I attended a college in eastern Pennsylvania.
 One night my roommate and I got around to talking about the Jersey Devil, a creature I had never even heard of.
 The story relayed to me was this:

-A long time ago, deep in the Pine Barrens of New Jersey, there lived a woman who had many, many kids.
-When she found out she was pregnant again she cursed the child in her womb, as she did not want the burden of any more children.
-When the child was born it turned out to be a demon, and flew up the chimney and into the woods where it has lived ever since, now known as the Jersey Devil.
+A long time ago, deep in the Pine Barrens of New Jersey, there lived a woman who had many children.
+When she found out she was pregnant again she cursed the child in her womb, as she did not want the burden of any more kids.
+When the child was born it turned out to be a demon.
+It flew up the chimney and into the woods where it has lived ever since, now known as the Jersey Devil.

 My roommate went on to claim that the creature was well-documented by law enforcement and in the media, giving specific examples of Devil encounters through the years.

 Even back then I was fascinated by the paranormal, so I began to seek out every Jersey kid I could find to learn more about the story.
 Most of them backed up my roommate’s tale and added their own stories of what they had heard about the creature.